 Once you have the appropriate entries in your data file, turn the symbols off and display labels using this column.
 So, say you have a line/scatter plot:

 - Select the line/scatter plot in the Object Manager.

 - On the Symbol page in the Property Manager, change the Symbol frequency to 0.

 - On the Labels page, change the Label column to the column with the symbols.

 - Set both the Horizontal alignment and the Vertical alignment to Center, so the label appears right where the symbol was.

 - Verify the X offset and Y offset are set to 0.

-- In the Font section, set the Face to the symbol set you picked your symbols from in the character map.
-So if you used GSI Default Symbols there, set the Face here to GSI Default Symbols.
+- In the Label Format section, expand Font and set the Face to the symbol set you picked your symbols from in the character map.
+So, if you used GSI Default Symbols there, set the Face here to GSI Default Symbols.

 Updated December 11, 2017